audreyteles/Flask-Environment-Docker/README.md

-# Flask Enviorment with Docker
+# Flask Environment with Docker

 Choose an empty folder and execute this command below to clone this repository:
 ```